Automation: Hooks

 Hook commands run synchronously.
 By default, their stdout, stderr, and exit status are ignored by Lectic.
 However, if you set inline: true, the standard output is captured and added to the conversation.

-• For user_message events, the output is injected as context for the LLM before it generates a response.
-It also appears at the top of the assistant’s response block.
+user_messageevents, the output is injected as context for the LLM before it generates a response.
+It also appears at the top of the assistant’s response block. - For

-• For assistant_message events, the output is appended to the end of the assistant’s response block.
-This will trigger another reply from the assistant, so be careful to only fire an inline hook when you want the assisant to generate more content.
+assistant_messageevents, the output is appended to the end of the assistant’s response block.
+This will trigger another reply from the assistant, so be careful to only fire an inline hook when you want the assistant to generate more content.

 Lectic emits three hook events.
 When an event fires, the hook process receives its context as environment variables.
 No positional arguments are passed.
 However, the hook may receive content via standard input.